miyaluc/data-structures/strings/README.md

+#11/6
+We spent the most of our time on trying to test out this particular algorithm.
+First we started with a group of three numbers, then four, then five.
+That alone was a fairly extensive andrew lengthy process.
+We had to backtrack often in order to optimize our moves.

 #rotating a matrix counter clockwise 11/2
 I learned how this algorithm works by drawing it out in detail on the whiteboard.
 My teammate and I broke up our 4x4 square into 4 squares of 2x2.
 We then split up this process one step at a time.
 We used geeks for geeks as a resource.
 This problem was practically impossible to understand before we drew it out.